MMendes24/wunderlistAPI/README.md

     phone and role are **optional.**

-    There are two roles, which are **1 - admin** and **2 - user**.
+    There are two type of user role, which are **1 - admin** and **2 - user**.
 If the role is not specified in the request, it will be set to 2 by default.
 If the user's role are explictly set to 1, the user will have the admin privilage.

 * /api/users/login (POST)